 Lunch times and after school as advised

-Students in Years 8-12 are invited to join the San Sisto Greenies.
+Students in Years 7-12 are invited to join the San Sisto Greenies.
 The Greenies aim to raise awareness in the college community of environmental issues and to ‘make a difference’ to our college and local environment.
-This group gets involved in projects like Clean Up Australia Day and the college herb garden, is exploring links with a local landcare group, and regularly presents environmental messages on college assembly.
+This group gets involved in projects like Clean Up Australia Day and the college herb garden, and regularly presents environmental messages to the College.

 Fridays at lunch time.

-Students in Years 8-12 can belong to the Social Justice Group.
+Students in Years 7-12 can belong to the Social Justice Group.
 The focus of this group is on raising awareness in the college community of social justice issues e.g. the disparity in wealth between the developing and developed nations, the relationship between Indigenous and non-Indigenous Australia, people trafficking, child slavery.
-This group also supports the work of St Vincent de Paul, raising money for needy people in the local community, and the Benenson Society, working on behalf of prisoners of conscience.
+This group also supports the work of St Vincent de Paul, raising money for needy people in the local community, Caritas, Catholic Mission and Dominican communities.

 Wednesdays at lunch time.

-A different service activity is provided for girls at each year level.
-These activities may change, depending on circumstances.
-Currently, our Years 9 and 10s help Meals on Wheels Carina prepare food for people in our community who are unable to prepare it for themselves.
-Year 12s join the Rosies team, which involves them in an evening visit to central Brisbane and Wynnum/Manly in order to provide companionship to people who are homeless.
+A different service activity is provided for girls at each year level from Years 7-12.
+Years 7-8 support the Rosies street van.
+Years 9-10 work with the local Meals on Wheels.
+Years 11-12 join the Rosies team, which involves them in an evening visit to central Brisbane and Wynnum/Manly in order to provide companionship to people who are homeless.